Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 describe
 --------

 This message retrieves the information of an already existing object in the Media Server.
-This can be useful for cases there a newly started Application Server does already know the IDs of all objects it wants to manage, so it just needs to get a reference to them from the Media Server, instead of creating new ones.
+This can be useful for cases there a newly started client does already know the IDs of all objects it wants to manage, so it just needs to get a reference to them from the Media Server, instead of creating new ones.
 The *object* parameter contains the ID of the desired object that should be retrieved.

 This example shows how to get a reference to a Media Pipeline that had been created earlier: